sharife/goldenthread-v2/site/content/_index.md

       artistic staff to help produce the culmination of the 2024 Season and launch the 2025 Season.

       “Over his two-decade career, Evren has done much for Middle Eastern artists at Golden Thread

-      and beyond, so it;s a real joy to be able to support his artistry with this residency,” says
+      and beyond, so it's a real joy to be able to support his artistry with this residency,” says

-      **Executive Artistic Director Sahar Assaf**.
+      Executive Artistic Director Sahar Assaf.
 His artistic voice is unique, his passion for

       community engagement and brave political art is contagious, and his impact on the national